FiTech GoStreet Vs. Holley Sniper Vs. FAST EZ-EFI

 There’s room for more though.
 These units do an amazing job, but still need some few tweaks to reach maximum power.
 We would guess the self-tuning capabilities get you about 85% there.
 Tuning and tweaking things will get you that 100% power.
 We found this out by talking to a dyno company that has installed lots of each unit.

 With each unit, you can tweak things on the handheld display.
-However to get that last 15%, you’ll need to tune them with a laptop.
-The Sniper and FiTech can be tuned on a laptop right out of the box.
-The FAST doesn’t have this capability, but by upgrading the computer you can then laptop tune it.
+However to get that last 15%, you’ll need to tune them.
+The Sniper can be tuned on a laptop right out of the box.
+FiTech has the capability for laptop tuning, you just have to get the program.
+But with FiTech you can tune it from the handheld as well to reach that 100%.
+The FAST doesn’t have laptop capability, but by upgrading the computer you can then laptop tune it.
 Swapping computers is simple with the FAST as it’s remotely mounted and would take all of a minute to swap out.

 After you install and wire each unit, you have to program the computer so it knows what’s going on.
 Things like telling it how big your engine is, number of cylinders, does it have a big or small camshaft, etc. This is an easy and basic process to let the computer give it a base to start the tune with.

 Each unit is pretty easy to set up, nothing to worry about.
-We do have to say that the FAST unit was noticeably easier as it has a wizard for install and setting up.
+We do have to say that the FAST and Holley units are noticeably easier as they have a wizard for install and setting up.
 Think of when you install a computer program on your computer and use a wizard to handle the install for you.
 Answer a few questions on the screen and it’s ready to fire.
 The other units require you to go in and change these settings.
 Again not that it’s really better, just differences between each unit.

 Other Points Of Interest